LelsersLasers/Minecraft/mc_raylib_cpp/README.md

 	- Preformance
 		- [ ] Unload models from GPU when not in view
 		- [ ] Unload/don't create/load models that are blank
-		- Vectors of reference_wrappers instead of keys?
+		- Vectors of reference_wrappers instead of strings (keys)
+		- Store chunk block data as a list of indexes to a vector of blocks
+			- Avoids repeating/duplicating block info
 - Everything 2
     - When under water, show the "top" of the water
 	- Glass blocks
 		- Sort blocks within a chunk?
 			- Or does it work already?
+	- Directional blocks
+		- Wooden logs
 	- Working player
 		- Collision physics
 		- Player::IsSubmerged()